v3ai/cain/README.md

 cain stands for Collect And INstall

-Think of cain like a little robot that helps you keep track of dotfiles, keybindings, and desktop enviornemnt settings and easily install them on a new computer
+Think of cain like a little robot that helps you keep track of dotfiles, keybindings, and desktop environment settings and easily install them on a new computer

 I made cain because I was having a hard time keeping track and updating individual repositories for configs